Cultural Intelligence - the Key to Asian Success

 With more than 48 countries making up the broader region, and almost 200 widely-spoken languages, Asia is an eclectic mix of nationalities, religions and beliefs.
 Possessing cultural intelligence is a key differentiating factor which can put you ahead of your competition, help secure business and allow you to attract and retain quality talent.

 Acknowledge the importance of cultural intelligence

-Any leader considering how to further their growth in the region needs to take a holistic overview of cultural nuances, as these can both greatly affect your understanding of others, and your own ability to be correctly understood.
+Any leader considering how to further their business challenges and growth in the region needs to take a holistic overview of cultural nuances, as these can both greatly affect your understanding of others, and your own ability to be correctly understood.
 This is an important consideration for new market entrants and can also be the difference in driving a successful business strategy, inclusive of multi-nationals who already have established footprints but are yet to effectively harness the rewards and benefits of achieving growth within Asia.

 Businesses and individuals with high cultural intelligence display four main competencies: